The DO School Start-Up Lab – our first MOOC

 4 September 2013

-Open online courses have gained massive media attention and been claimed by experts and philanthropists, such as Bill Gates, as revolutionizing higher education.
+Open online courses have gained massive media attention in recent times, and it has been claimed by experts and philanthropists, such as Bill Gates, that they are revolutionizing higher education.

-On September 3rd we are taking our expertise in supporting start-up’s through online learning and make it available to audiences larger than our Fellow groups.
+On September 3rd we are taking our expertise in supporting start-up’s through online learning and make it available to a larger audience than just our own Fellow groups.

 We are very excited to partner with our friends from the European MOOC platform Iversity and announce the DO School’s first MOOC, which will go live in 2014.
-Please check it out here: https://iversity.org/courses/the-do-school-start-up-lab
+Please check it out here.

 If you want to learn more about the MOOC already, register with Iversity or feel free to get in touch!